-Carbon monoxide connects with red blood cells, robbing oxygen from your body it has to have to thrive.
-It blends with these cells more than 200 times more smoothly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, stealing oxygen from your body it requires to thrive.
+It mixes with these cells more than 200 times more effortlessly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, on lieu of oxygen, then gets carried to the vital organs by the bloodstream.
+Carbon monoxide, in place of oxygen, then gets carried to the vital organs by the bloodstream.
 In short, carbon monoxide starves your body of oxygen.
 Organs need oxygen; when they lack it, they begin to suffocate.

-Your body takes a long time to eliminate carbon monoxide; however, it can be taken in much more quickly.
+Your body takes a long time to eliminate carbon monoxide; however, it can be taken in much more rapidly.